no0x9d/aptrac/README.md

 Because it's specialized to track what you do at work, the application is opinionated in two ways.

 1. Only one task can be running at any time.
 When you start a new task, the running task is ended with the starting time of the new task
+For now this limitation is not hard enforced, so that it's possible to have concurrent running tasks by manually editing the start and end times.
+This may however change!
 2. It's technically possible that a task can span multiple days, but the default output assumes that a task is not longer than 24 hours.

 All task entries have this fields